ranton256/august-ocr/README.md

-# Python OCR using Pytesseract, Pillow, and pdf2image
+# Python OCR using Pytesseract, Pillow, and openCV

 ## Overview